codeceptjs/CodeceptJS/docs/secrets.md

 The object created from `secret` is as Proxy to the object passed in.
 When printed password will be replaced with ****.

-> ⚠️ Currently, properties of nested objects can't be masked via `secret`
+> ⚠️ Only direct properties of the object can be masked via `secret`